sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 }
 ```

-**ìLiveî objects as properties**
+**‚ÄúLive‚Äù objects as properties**

-Care should be taken when exposing objectsóespecially collectionsóas public properties if the collection is likely to change on a separate thread.
+Care should be taken when exposing objects‚Äîespecially collections‚Äîas public properties if the collection is likely to change on a separate thread.
 If someone gets and holds such a property and later starts enumerating through it thread A, an exception may be generated if your own code modifies the collection on thread B since there is no lock to collaborate with.
-Handing out read only ìsnapshotsî of the collection is safer.
+Handing out read only ‚Äúsnapshots‚Äù of the collection is safer.

 **Invoking code on the GUI thread**

 There are occasionally instances where while your code is running along on a worker thread, you encounter a situation where you need to ask for input from the user before proceeding.
 You should not try to present a dialog directly from the worker thread as Windows have thread affinity.
-A Window or dialog created on the worker thread will not connect to the GUI threadís input queue and will not honor the z-order and focus policy set by the GUI thread.
-In general, you can execute code on the GUI thread from a worker thread using the applicationís dispatcher object.
+A Window or dialog created on the worker thread will not connect to the GUI thread‚Äôs input queue and will not honor the z-order and focus policy set by the GUI thread.
+In general, you can execute code on the GUI thread from a worker thread using the application‚Äôs dispatcher object.

 This can be done synchronously: